 Limon was named after one of the railroad's original construction foreman.
 The centrally located city grew quickly, and today remains true to its nickname, Hub City.
 Five highways intersect here, and Limon lies about equidistant from Denver and Colorado Springs.

-Much of Limon's history is preserved at the Limon Heritage Museum and Railroad Park.
-Here visitors can learn about traditional farm equipment or wander through a historic train depot, one-room schoolhouse, vintage dining rail car and American Indian teepee.
+Much of Limon's history is preserved at the Limon Heritage Museum & Railroad Park.
+Here visitors can learn about traditional farm equipment or wander through a historic train depot, one-room schoolhouse, vintage dining rail car and Native American lodgings.
 From railroads to ranches, the heritage museum memorializes a bygone era on the High Plains.